Alberto-Codes/adk-models/README.md

 - **Use Case**: Ideal for OpenAI-compatible workflows using Google Gemini with secure ADC authentication
 - **Dependencies**: Requires the `google-adk` Python library

+### 3. Pirate-Themed Agents

+Both ADC and OpenAI-compatible agents have pirate-themed variations that respond with swashbuckling flair while maintaining the same underlying capabilities.

+### 4. Sequential Agent

+Demonstrates combining multiple agents into a single sequential workflow.

-Both agents provide the same capabilities but showcase different connection methods to Google's Gemini models.
+All agents provide conversational AI capabilities and showcase different connection methods to Google's Gemini models.

 ## Usage Notes for OpenAI-Compatible Agent